russellgoldenberg/globe-graphic-tasks/README.md

-# Globe iframe graphic tasks
+# Globe graphic tasks

-To be used with [globe iframe graphic](https://github.com/russellgoldenberg/globe-iframe-graphic).
+To be used with [globe graphic template](https://github.com/russellgoldenberg/globe-graphic-template).